brucex11/electronix_linearckts_thomas/run/chap03/README_Chap03_2nd.md

 ## Examples
-2.02: Objective: Determine the currents and voltages in a half-wave rectifier circuit.
-* example/exam2_02.py, textbook page ??
+3.6: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
+* example/exam1_06
+* keywords: `ramp  unit_step  heaviside  sum_of_signals`

 ## Exercises
-2.02: KCL, textbook page 25
-* ./LTspice/chap02/exercise/exer2_02/
+3.6: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
-* keywords: `KCL`
+* exercise/exer3_06

-2.03: KVL, textbook page 27
-* keywords: `KVL`
+* keywords: `XXX`

 ## Problems
-2.04: Find and sketch c(t) = x1(t) * x2(t) for the pairs of functions
-illustrated in Fig. P2.4-27.
-* problem/prob2_04.py, textbook page 228
+3.1: Use the unit step function to describe the signal in Fig. 1.16a., textbook page 84
+* exercise/prob3_01
+* keywords: `XXX`

 # Notes